tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 This section is a sample of techniques for mapping an application's requirements onto TigerBeetle's data model.
 Which (if any) of these techniques are suitable is highly application-specific.

-When possible, encoding application invariants directly in TigerBeetle rather than implementing them in the application itself (or with a foreign database) minimizes round-trips and coordination.
+When possible, round trips and coordination can be minimized by encoding application invariants directly in TigerBeetle rather than implementing them in the application itself (or with a foreign database).
 This is useful for both maintaining consistency and performance.

 ## Debits vs Credits

+TigerBeetle tracks each account's cumulative posted debits and cumulative posted credits.
-In double-entry accounting, an account balance is either computed as either `debits - credits` or `credits - debits`, depending on the type of account.
-It is up to the application to compute the balance — TigerBeetle tracks the cumulative posted debits and cumulative posted credits, not their difference.
+In double-entry accounting, an account balance is the difference between the two — computed as either `debits - credits` or `credits - debits` depending on the type of account.
+It is up to the application to compute the balance from the cumulative debits/credits.

 From the database's perspective the distinction is arbitrary, but by convention:

   - `balance = debits - credits` for accounts representing the database operator's assets.
     - Known as a "debit balance".
-    - Account limits use [`flags.credits_must_not_exceed_debits`](../reference/accounts.md#flagscredits_must_not_exceed_debits).
+    - Accounts with limits use [`flags.credits_must_not_exceed_debits`](../reference/accounts.md#flagscredits_must_not_exceed_debits).
   - `balance = credits - debits` for accounts representing the database operator's liabilities.
     - Known as a "credit balance".
-    - Account limits use [`flags.debits_must_not_exceed_credits`](../reference/accounts.md#flagsdebits_must_not_exceed_credits).
+    - Accounts with limits use [`flags.debits_must_not_exceed_credits`](../reference/accounts.md#flagsdebits_must_not_exceed_credits).
   - A transfer "from" account `A` "to" account `B` credits account `A` and debits account `B`.